DCT

 II.
 Technology and Patent(s)-in-Suit Analysis

-• The Patented Solution: The invention combines the convenience of a magnetic mount with the stability of physical supports.
-The patented device is a mount body containing a magnet that also features at least one leg that can be moved from a "stored position," where it is flush with the mount's face, to a "support position," where it extends to physically hold the electronic device (’309 Patent, Abstract; col. 3:39-51).
-This dual-support mechanism—magnetic and physical—is designed to reliably secure heavier devices, while allowing the required ferromagnetic plate to be hidden inside the device's protective case (’309 Patent, col. 5:1-9).
+• The Patented Solution: The invention is a mount that supplements magnetic attraction with a physical support structure.
+It discloses a mount body containing a magnet and featuring at least one leg that can move from a "stored position," where it is flush or coplanar with the mount's face, to a "support position," where it extends outward to physically hold the bottom of the electronic device (’309 Patent, Abstract; col. 3:40-50; Fig. 4).
+This dual-support mechanism is intended to reliably hold heavier devices, while a ferromagnetic element can be positioned inside the device's case to maintain a clean aesthetic (’309 Patent, col. 5:10-18).

-• A ferromagnetic element shaped and configured to be positionable inside a cover of the electronic device; and
+• A ferromagnetic element "positionable inside a cover of the electronic device."

-• wherein the at least one leg is adjustably extendible from the mount body; and
+• The leg is "adjustably extendible from the mount body."

 III.
 The Accused Instrumentality

-• Product Identification: The complaint identifies the accused instrumentalities as "WIX's Phone Accessories as provided at https://www.WixGear.com/" (Compl. ¶13).
+• The complaint identifies the accused products broadly as "WIX's Phone Accessories" and "infringing mounting devices" (Compl. ¶¶13, 15).

 IV.
 Analysis of Infringement Allegations